-The last few months have involved significant changes for us all.
-There will be a similar journey as we begin a phased return to ‘normal’ life.
+The last few years have involved significant changes for us all.

 The scale of these adaptations means that many people are going to rely on longstanding relationships in order to support them throughout this transitional period.
-As a result, many advisers are beginning to see that existing clients are creating the majority of new business as lockdown restrictions continue to ease.
+As a result, many advisers are beginning to see that existing clients are creating the majority of new business.

 A common concept for many financial advisers, The Pareto Principle (also known as the 80/20 Rule) proposes that roughly 80% of results come from 20% of causes.
 This concept is a daily reality for most advisers who gain the majority of their business from roughly 20% of their clients.

-This idea is likely to further increase in significance as advisers rely more heavily on pre-existing relationships in order to reinvigorate their business in the second half of 2020.
+This idea is likely to further increase in significance as advisers rely more heavily on pre-existing relationships in order to reinvigorate their business.

 As generating new business from existing clients continues to grow in value, we have highlighted some of the most effective strategies to help re-energise business from your existing client base.

 Help clients divide up assets for multiple beneficiaries